Roughsketch/arctic/README.md

 [![docs-badge][]][docs] [![crates.io version]][crates.io link]
 # Arctic

-Rust library for handling Polar bluetooth heart rate monitors.
+Rust library for handling Polar Bluetooth heart rate monitors.

-Currently only targetting support for H10 due to lack of other devices.
+Currently only targeting support for H10 due to lack of other devices.

 ### Note for MacOS